tgross35/mariadb-udf-blog/rust-udf-blog.md

 Let's write a very simple UDF that performs a running total of integers.

-A UDF needs to provide three symbols to the server:
+A UDF typically needs to make three symbols available to the server:

 * An `init` call that validates argument type and performs memory allocation
 * A `process` call run once per row that produces a result